We analyzed the top food blogs with the most organic Google traffic to find out the SEO secrets behind their raving success.

 30% of posts were copycat recipes.
 This sub-style of recipe posts is considerably easier to rank for.
 I will be discussing copycat posts in greater detail later on in the study.

 The rest of the posts were recipe keywords that included a tail-end modifier.
 The majority of these recipe post keywords used the “without” modifier (Ex: waffle recipe without milk).

 Successful Low DR Food Blogs Target Long Tails

-Newer food blogs, with <30 DR, were able to achieve SEO success by writing posts on longer tailed keywords with less competition.
+Newer food blogs, with <30 DR, were able to achieve SEO success by writing posts on long-tail keywords with less competition.

-You can leverage this be using two of the strategies that the ultra high traffic outliers were using.
+You can leverage this by using two of the strategies that the ultra-high traffic outliers were using.

 “Without” Modifier Recipe Posts